dshijakovskiTDL/beyond-basics/README.md

     };
 ```

+> **Hint**: Is a regular object the best approach?
+Is there maybe another data structure better fit to handle this type of data?

 &nbsp;

 > **Important**: If the list of banknotes contains a banknote that isn't supported - the entire list is considered invalid and an `error` should be returned.